Teignmouth Community School: Secondary department

 The secondary department of the school is located on Exeter Road in Teignmouth.
+The site was previously the Everest Officers' Hospital, a World War I military hospital.

 Formerly two schools, Teignmouth Grammar School and Teignmouth Secondary Modern, located on the site of the current school.
 The two schools merged in 1979 to become Teignmouth High School.

 The school campus was formed of five geographically separate areas.
 From the top of the hill being, Mount Everest (First Year accommodation and now the site of Teignmouth Police Station, School Sports Centre & new housing), The Upper School (formerly the Grammar School) Buildings, Legoland the Humanities block, West Lawn (the Secondary Modern) and Winterbourne, the Sixth Form centre which incorporated the Motor Engineering class.

 A further building was used for Special Needs and Support teaching, this former residential house bordered Exeter Street between the two main schools.

 The early uniform being black trousers/skirt, white shirt, grey jumper and black blazer.
 The town crest appearing on the Blazer pocket.
-A tie of blue with bright yellow and red stripes was also mandatory, an identical tie was also occasionally worn by Larry Hagman in the 1980s TV Series Dallas.
+A tie of blue with bright yellow and red stripes was also mandatory, an identical tie was also occasionally worn by Larry Hagman in the 1980s TV series Dallas.

 From a peak student population in 1980, year numbers gradually declined and many temporary and duplicated structures were closed and demolished.
 These included the temporary class rooms to the South of West lawn, the Secondary modern external toilet block and drama blocks (at either end of the West Lawn 'top' playground) and the Special needs building.

 In the late 1980s the name was changed to Teignmouth Community College.

 The college became a specialist in maths and computing in 2004.
 A February 2010 Ofsted inspection report allocated the school an overall Grade 2 (Good) for its performance, with a Grade 1 (outstanding) on some points.

 In March 2011 the school converted to academy status as part of the Osprey Learning Trust.
 The school was then renamed Teignmouth Community School.
 While legally separate from the primary department, both schools are administered by the Osprey Learning Trust and share facilities and support staff.